 - Multi-state workers: A foreign employer may continue to operate Irish payroll on the basis of a non-resident employee’s established work pattern pre-COVID-19 where:

-- the non-resident employee had been carrying out duties of a foreign employment partially in the State and partially in the foreign jurisdiction prior to COVID-19
+- the non-resident employee had been carrying out duties of a foreign employment partially in Ireland and partially in the foreign jurisdiction prior to COVID-19

-- the foreign employer had applied payroll taxes in the State and the foreign jurisdiction based on the established work pattern prior to COVID-19
+- the foreign employer had applied payroll taxes in Ireland and the foreign jurisdiction based on the established work pattern prior to COVID-19

 - the employee cannot return to the foreign jurisdiction as a result of the travel restrictions imposed by COVID-19, and

-- the employee continues to carry out their duties of employment in the State.
+- the employee continues to carry out their duties of employment in Ireland.